tinkledoomhammer/some-notes/stackedit/Projects/Game ideas.md

 	* Exported resources get deleted when variable names change
 	* Import/export from file? like a spreadsheet?
 	* Put all of the unit data in a single autoload, json style but in gdscript?
+		* Can't have constants with custom types.
+Perhaps there is a way with GDExtension, otherwise

 ### Tactical combat